Towards Interpretable Deep Neural Networks for Tabular Data: Experiments

 \textbf{Results.} Table~\ref{tab:results:performance} shows that, on both datasets, \modelname outperforms interpretable models.
-On \dsadult, \modelname outperforms MLP and Random Forest and is comparable to XGBoost, on \dschurn, \modelname outperforms all baseline blackbox models including XGBoost.
+On \dsadult, \modelname is comparable to MLP and slightly below the performance of XGBoost and Rando Forest.
+On \dschurn, \modelname is on par with all baseline blackbox models including XGBoost.
 These results show that our model introduces interpretability to DNNs with very little compromise on performance.
-Rules extracted for the dictionary features on \dsadult are shown in Table~\ref{tab:dict_features_adult}, for \dschurn in Appendix~\ref{appendix_qualitative_churn}.
+A selection of rules extracted for the dictionary features on \dsadult are shown in Table~\ref{tab:dict_features_adult_selection} (full list in Appendix~\ref{appendix_qualitative_adult}, for \dschurn in Appendix~\ref{appendix_qualitative_churn}).
 The learned rules provide a global explanation of the model's behavior (Figure~\ref{fig:results:global-expl-adult} left), since the predictions are simply a linear combination of the learned features (rules).
-Figure~\ref{fig:results:global-expl-adult}, right shows that on average 8 out of the 21 features that we learn for \dsadult are active.
-That means, one local explanation requires us to inspect 8 rules to understand the model's prediction.
-However, the rules are simple to understand (two conditions long on average).
-The number of active features on average increase for \dschurn but not the complexity of the rules (average rule length remains 2).
+Each weight in this linear combination directly indicates whether the presence of the corresponding features increases or lowers the probability of a class, and to which extent.
+Figure~\ref{fig:results:global-expl-adult} (right) shows that on average 30 out of the 64 features that we learn for \dsadult are active above the chosen threshold.
+That means, one local explanation requires us to inspect 30 rules to understand the model's prediction.
+The number of active features on average slightly increases for \dschurn, but not the complexity of the rules (average rule length remains 2).
+While the number of active rules is high, several rules are redundant and could be pruned.
+A pruning mechanism could improve the interpretabiliy of the explanations, and while not in the scope of this paper, it is part of our future work.

+\textbf{Impact of activation threshold $t$.} Figure~\ref{fig:thresholds} shows the impact of $t$ on the number of rules that can be extracted per active feature and on the number of instances covered by each rule (recall).
+The average recall increases with an increasing threshold, as the sets of instances by which features get activated become more focused.
+This makes it easier for Skope-rules to find a rule that explains most of the instances in the set.
+However, a focused set limits the data instances a rule could apply to.
+For some of these sets, Skope-rules fails to extract meaningful rules, i.e., the sets of instances that are activated by extracted rules become empty.
+In consequence, the amount of active features for which rules can be extracted decrease with increasing threshold $t$.
+Choosing the right threshold requires balancing the trade-off between the average rule recall and the fraction of extracted rules per active features.